Divine Field Theory

 That could wait for now.
 First, they had an appeal to make.

 The second floor of the building was much more unkempt, yet also much more spacious.
 There was no floor between the second and third stories, leaving an open air space with only Robin’s loft to obfuscate the ceiling.
 A frankly irresponsible number of books piled high on any surface that could be found.
 Robin glanced with a sigh at a tome that likely cost more than they would make in a year.
-It had been laid on the floor, next to one of the room's five tables, which were admittedly crowded, open to a page that was most likely relevant to the wizard’s studies at some point in the last week.
+It had been laid on the floor, next to one of the room's five tables, which were admittedly crowded, open to a page that was most likely relevant to the artificer’s studies at some point in the last week.
 And just above it all, at an alcove nearly ten feet up the wall containing all the astronomical equipment that Parm’s many markets could offer, sat Sedgley Whittenacre, gazing periodically out of different telescopes and quickly scratching observations in yet another book.
 He somehow had three of the things balanced on his lap, while writing in a small notebook kept in his hand.

 “Canaria’s made a large jump in the past two hours, I expect we’ll see a wave from them by the end of the week.”
-Said the wizard, not even bothering to glance down at their apprentice.
+Said the artificer, not even bothering to glance down at their apprentice.

-Sedgley was just about the most stereotypical wizard one could imagine.
+Sedgley was just about the most stereotypical artificer one could imagine.
 With his moustache and his spectacles in an eternal war for real estate on his face, and an embroidered vest that had most likely looked good when he had put it on about four days ago, he was a man who hated to be outside of a book, or, indeed, the haven of his workshop.

 Robin smiled at the news.
 “Ah, that’s excellent!
 I’ve been meaning to talk to you about a new idea for their pins.
 A rotational activation might do better to avoid complications.”